 5. How to get rid of fire ants

 The first thing to remember when you’re planning to tackle a red fire ant infestation is that the colony is probably bigger than you think.
 Their tunnels can go as much as ten feet deep.
 And they can move quickly, and easily recolonize if the queen survives – in fact there will often be more than one queen per nest.
 Removing the whole colony in one go can be near impossible, but there are steps you can take – including the use of pesticide.

 Pesticide is a difficult thing to manage.
 Especially if you have pets or children in your household.
 The chemical treatments can be dangerous.
 And if they’re not used correctly, they are often ineffective, only harming the local environment rather than removing the ants.
-That’s why it’s usually safer to contact a pest control expert.
+That’s why it’s usually safer to contact a fire ant control expert.
 A professional will be able to identify the ant species and devise the best plan to remove the problem.

 Red fire ants are a perennial problem in Charlotte, especially after a milder winter.
 The colonies grow and the risk of being bitten increases.
 That’s why it pays to be vigilant.
 Keep an eye on your property.
 Inspect for signs of infestation throughout the warmer months.
 And if you think you’ve found an anthill, take precautions.
 Because with the red imported fire ant, it really is a case of better safe than sorry.

 Think you might have a red fire ant problem in your home in Charlotte?
 Contact Noosa Pest Control for help.